carmenbianca/report-liferay/report.md

  */
 ```

-@liferay-policy-marking-code identifies several problem with the current comment
+@liferay-policy-marking-code identifies several problems with the current
-headers: "[N]o coherent policy applied to all projects; years not updated; the
+comment headers: "[N]o coherent policy applied to all projects; years not
-use of 'present' in the year span, which is useless at best and misleading at
+updated; the use of 'present' in the year span, which is useless at best and
-worst; use of obsolete 'All rights reserved', which is neither needed nor true,
+misleading at worst; use of obsolete 'All rights reserved', which is neither
-as the very next line gives rights through a \gls{foss} \gls{license}; does not
+needed nor true, as the very next line gives rights through a \gls{foss}
-include a contact point to the \gls{copyright-holder}."
+\gls{license}; does not include a contact point to the \gls{copyright-holder}."

 @liferay-outbound now mandates the use of a different header, but it has not
 been widely implemented yet.
 The new header can be seen in listing